 However, this effect could also be driven by workers choosing to reduce effort.
 For example, workers may resent working in an unpleasant environment and reduce effort to retaliate.
 To evaluate the relative importance of these two possible mechanisms, in a second experiment I randomly exposed 213 individuals from the same population to noise while they completed a wide variety of cognitive tests and an effort task where they alternated pressing the "a" and "b" keys on a keyboard for 10 minutes (DellaVigna and Pope 2018).
-This effort task requires all the same inputs as the sewing task (e.g. motor control and effort), except it requires minimal amounts of cognitive function.
+This effort task requires all the same inputs as the incentivized production task (e.g. motor control and effort), except it requires minimal amounts of cognitive function.

-The same engine noise reduced performance on a common factor index of cognitive test outcomes by 0.07 standard deviations, but had no impact on effort task performance.
-In fact, the point estimate suggests that doubling the noise level increases the number of key presses by 1.9 relative to a control mean of 2192, and any decrease in effort larger than 1.4% is outside of the 95% confidence interval.
+The same engine noise reduced performance on a common factor index of cognitive test outcomes by 0.06 standard deviations, but had no impact on effort task performance.
+In fact, the point estimate suggests that doubling the noise level increases the number of key presses by 1.8 relative to a control mean of 2192, and any decrease in effort larger than 1.6% is outside of the 95% confidence interval.
 Combined with the evidence from the first experiment, this suggests noise in work environments can lower workers' productive abilities.

 I then demonstrate that individuals neglect the productive impact of noise, suggesting they will fail to mitigate earnings losses.
 While a significant literature examines the disutility individuals derive from living in noisy conditions (see Navrud (2002) for an overview), no work has assessed whether individuals are aware of its productive impact.
-More generally, while a rapidly expanding literature suggests experiences associated with poverty might have important economic consequences by impairing cognitive function, almost nothing is known about whether individuals take actions to protect their cognition from these stimuli (Kremer et al. 2019).2 3 Understanding whether individuals are aware of environmental hazards to their productivity is critical to predicting the real-world impact of such impediments.
+More generally, while a rapidly expanding literature suggests experiences associated with poverty might have important economic consequences by impairing cognitive function, little is known about whether individuals take actions to protect their cognition from these stimuli (Kremer et al. 2019).3 However, what evidence exists gives some reason to doubt this is the case.

-2For example, there is recent work on on effects of alcohol consumption, heat, air pollution, sleeplessness and financial strain (Schilbach 2017; Adhvaryu et al. 2016b; Zivin and Neidell 2012; Bessone et al. 2019; Kaur et al. 2019).
+^{3.} For example, there is recent work on on effects of alcohol consumption, heat, air pollution, sleeplessness and financial strain (Schilbach 2017; Adhvaryu et al. 2016b; Zivin and Neidell 2012; Bessone et al. 2019;